swiftlang/swift-testing/Sources/Testing/Testing.docc/adding-comments.md

 - Provide useful information about the operation or motivation of a test

 If a test is related to a bug or issue, consider using the ``Bug`` trait instead of comments.
-For more information, see <doc:AssociatingBugs>.
+For more information, see <doc:associating-bugs>.